 We celebrate a love of flowers and all things botanical.

 We are creative people.
-We are floral designers, but more so we are a collective group of artists, designers, growers, and a carpenter.
+We are floral designers, but more so we are a collective group of artists, designers, and a carpenter.
+We also love to grow flowers.

-WE GROW a variety of fresh flowers and seasonal foliage through Spring to Fall.
-We love foraging and cutting from the garden.
-Varieties of geranium foliage from citronella to trailing beauties.
-Stems of black miniature peppers, mint, lemon balm, rosemary, lemon thyme, artichoke foliage, hosta leaves, tomatillo branches, flowering dogwood, false spiraea, bladder campion, bougainvillea, hops, heuchera, variegated Swedish ivy, and Northern sea oats.
-Fruit branches like crab apple, red currants, raspberry, and calamondin.
-Flowers include tulips, hyacinths, hydrangeas, lilac, lily of the valley, dahlias, Solomon's seal, and bleeding hearts.
+WE GROW a variety of fresh flowers and seasonal foliage through Springtime to Fall's first frost.
+We love foraging and cutting from the garden, including varieties of geranium foliage from citronella to trailing beauties.
+Stems of miniature peppers, mint, lemon balm, rosemary, lemon thyme, artichoke foliage, hosta leaves, flowering dogwood, spiraea, bougainvillea, hops, heuchera, variegated Swedish ivy, and Northern sea oat grasses.
+And fruit branches like crab apple, red currants, raspberry, ground cherries, tomatillo branches, and calamondin oranges.
+Flowers we've grown include tulips, hyacinths, daffodils, hydrangeas, lilac, lily of the valley, Solomon's seal, sweet peas, zinnias, bleeding hearts, and armfuls of dahlias.

 - Donate to the Black Arts Community, with a focus on youth arts and education.